-The truth is, a strong aquarium light is one of the most important pieces of equipment for planted tanks.
+A strong (with photosynthetically active radiation) aquarium light is one of the most important pieces of equipment for planted tanks.

 Plants use photosynthesis to make food from light.

-If the light is too weak or if the plant is not receiving its ideal color of light, it will not thrive.
+If a light is too weak or lacks the proper wave length, your aquatic plants will not thrive.

-So, picking the right aquarium light is often the difference between plants that rarely create new leaves, barely growing, and plants that explode with growth.
+So, picking the right aquarium light is often the difference between slow growing plants and plants that grow like weeds.

 Once you dial in the right lighting, plant growth will only be limited by the amount of nutrients available, which can be supplied with liquid fertilizer and/or planted tank substrate.